Kirito14IT/SF-MambaNet/README.md

 ## Acknowledgement

-This code is borrowed from [OANet](https://github.com/zjhthu/OANet) and [CLNet](https://github.com/sailor-z/CLNet).
+This code is borrowed from [OANet](https://github.com/zjhthu/OANet) and [CLNet](https://github.com/sailor-z/CLNet) 和 [MatchMamba]([https://github.com/sailor-z/CLNet](https://github.com/Mrwyb/MatchMamba)).
 If using the part of code related to data generation, testing and evaluation, please cite these papers.

 ```
 @inproceedings{zhang2019learning,